pedrooliboni/pedrooliboni.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!
-I am an economics PhD student UChicago.
+I am an economics PhD student at UChicago.

 I'm interested in global priorities research, existential risks, economics of science and innovation, and microeconomic theory.